asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview.md

 ### Known Design Issues

-* MANAGE page layout: new design and implementation is in process.
+* MANAGE page layout: new design and implementation are in process.

 * Dialog UI layout: Fly-out dialog based UI implementation is in process.